Continuing Criminal Enterprise Statute

 The sentence for a first CCE conviction is a mandatory minimum of twenty years imprisonment (with a maximum of life imprisonment), a fine of not more than $2 million, and the forfeiture of profits and any interest in the enterprise.
 Under the so-called "super kingpin" provision added as subsection (b) to the CCE statute in 1984, a person convicted of being a "principal" administrator, organizer, or leader of a criminal enterprise that either involves a large amount of narcotics (at least 300 times the quantity that would trigger a five-year mandatory-minimum sentence for possession) or generates a large amount of money (at least $10 million in gross receipts during a single year) must serve a mandatory life sentence.
 Anyone engaging in a continuing criminal enterprise who intentionally kills a person or causes an intentional killing may be sentenced to death.
 Probation, parole, and suspension of the sentence are prohibited.

 Famous cases

+Johnny Eng

+As the Triad dragon head of the Manhattan-based Flying Dragons street gang, in the late 1980s Johnny Eng imported hundreds of kilograms of ultra high purity heroin from the Far East for distribution throughout New York City.
+Eng enjoyed a millionaire lifestyle with mansions and luxury apartments all over the world, and used Hong Kong-based shell companies to launder his profits from drug trafficking.
+In 1988, several of his co-conspirators turn state's evidence after the United States Customs Service intercepted packages of heroin being mailed to the New York area from British Hong Kong.
+Eng was eventually sentenced in 1993 to 24 years in prison & a US$3.5 million fine after being convicted of 14 charges related to the Continuing Criminal Enterprise Statute and drug trafficking.